What is BGSS?

 How can I learn more and share my opinion/public comment?

-Additionally, members of the public may submit general comments to the Commission.
+Members of the public may submit general comments to the Commission.
 For information on how to share written or oral comments with the Commission, please see the Submit Public Comments web page.
 To receive email updates about this and other relevant topics please complete the Email Updates Form.